-Eurostar – London to Paris or Brussels trains: Money-saving tips
+Eurostar – London to Paris or Brussels or Amsterdam trains: Money-saving tips

 The Eurostar is the train that famously uses the Channel Tunnel (Chunnel) to connect London with Paris and Brussels.
 In many ways the experience is similar to riding any other train in Europe or anywhere else in the world, but there are a few key differences that are important to consider.

 There's also a totally independent ticketing system, so getting the cheapest fare requires more planning.
 Generally speaking, the trick is to book your Eurostar ticket as soon as possible, but we'll discuss that more in the money-saving section below.